global-vmware/vcd-network-routed-v2/README.md

 ## Data Center Group Routed Network Terraform Module
-This Terraform module creates a Data Center Group Routed Network in an existing VMware Cloud Director (VCD) Environment.
-This module is being used to provsion new Data Center Group Networks into the Rackspace SDDC Flex Data Center Regions.
+This Terraform module will deploy a Data Center Group Routed Network into an existing VMware Cloud Director (VCD) Environment.
+This module can be used to provsion new Data Center Group Networks into Rackspace Technology SDDC Flex VCD Data Center Regions.

 ## Requirements